Tweety-FER/in2ngPlayground/tutorial/angular/factories.md

 On page load, the Angular expressions will be evaluated correctly and display the current date and time.

-### Factory that returns a function
+### Function Factory

-Factory can also return a function, like the following factory which calculates an area of a rectangle.
-It takes two arguments representing length of its sides and returns its area.
+A factory can also return a function, like the following factory which calculates the area of a rectangle.
+It takes two arguments representing the lengths of its sides and returns its area.

 ```javascript
 angular.module('tutorial')